-Lyme disease, also known as borreliosis, is a controversial condition that is caused by the bacteria Borrelia burgdorferi, with infection being via a tick-borne vector.
+Lyme disease, also known as borreliosis, is a condition caused by the bacteria Borrelia burgdorferi, with infection being via the ixodid tick.

 - post-Lyme disease symptoms: symptoms for <6 months

 - post-Lyme disease syndrome: disabling symptoms lasting for >6 months